Shiv-Github21/Shiv-Github21/README.md

 - 👋 Hi, I’m @Shivendra Dubey
 - 👀 I’m interested in contributing to open source
-- 🌱 I’m currently learning how to contribute
+- 🌱 I’m currently learning how to contribute.
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me - shivendrad405@gmail.com

 <!---